-We took a successful trade, with a buy shown by the blue arrow and a sell shown by the green arrow.
+We made a successful trade, with a buy shown by the blue arrow and a sell demonstrated by the green arrow.
 So confidence was high.
-We considered that the context, that is the stream of bars, is following a tight downwards (bear) channel.
+We considered that the context is following a tight downwards (bear) channel.
 What do we do next?

 The trade came up to the top of the channel so, as planned, we shorted.
 We bet that the price would go down at (1).
-However, the price went up represented between (1) and (2).
-This, we considered, was an exhaustion spike so we ‘scaled in’ (added to our short) at (2).
+However, the amount went up represented between (1) and (2); this, we considered, was an exhaustion spike so we ‘scaled in’ (added to our short) at (2).
 When the price zoomed up again it was clear price was going for the red line, a higher but different channel.
 So we shorted again at (3).
 We had three shorts in place at this stage.
-(1) was very much out of money, (2) was somewhat out of money and (3) never went out of money.
+(1) Was very much out of money, (2) was somewhat out of money and (3) never went out of money.
 We took profits at the blue arrow with break even for (1) and the others nicely in profit.

-To Scale in requires a large stop (and therefore a large risk) and if we get it wrong, if we don’t read the context correctly, we can take a very hard knock.
-However, if done correctly, scaling in can be beneficial.
+To Scale in requires a large stop (and therefore a considerable risk) and if we get it wrong, if we don’t read the context correctly, we can take a very hard knock.
+However, if done correctly, scaling-in can be beneficial.